Pressure washing vs

 Rinse thoroughly

-After cleaning, rinse the surface completely to remove any remaining dirt or cleaning solution.
+After cleaning, be sure to rinse the surface completely to remove any remaining dirt or cleaning solution.

 Frequently Asked Questions